1.7 Funding youth policy

 The evaluation of youth in action 2014-2020 was performed by the RAY network.

-Structured dialogue: national co-financing by the Federal Chancellery.
+EU Youth Dialogue: national co-financing by the Federal Chancellery.

 European Social Fund in Austria